NexaNode-dev/nexanode/docs/testing-guidelines.md

 ## Testing Tools

-- For **Angular applications**, we use Jasmine and Karma for unit and integration tests.
-End-to-end tests are handled by Cypress.
+- For **Angular applications**, we use Jest for unit and integration tests.
+End-to-end tests are handled by Playwright.
-- For **React applications**, Jest is used for unit and integration testing, with React Testing Library to render components.
-Cypress is used for end-to-end testing.
+- For **React applications**, Vitest is used for unit and integration testing, with React Testing Library to render components.
+Playwright is used for end-to-end testing.
 - For **NestJS backend applications**, Jest is used for unit and integration tests.

 ## Continuous Integration